AntiMach/allbadge-tool/GUIDE.md

 - [Advanced Badge Editor](https://github.com/AntiMach/advanced-badge-editor/releases/latest)
 - A way to read your SD card

+## Assumptions

+This guide assumes the following:

+- You followed the [3ds.hacks.guide](https://3ds.hacks.guide/) step by step to mod your 3ds, or update your modded 3ds.
+- You know some basic understanding of transferring files from your 3DS's SD card to your PC and vice versa.
+- Your 3DS has a Nintendo Network account associated (despite it possibly not being needed).

 ## Getting the arm9 bootrom

 This will be needed for the allbadge tool, as it is required for decrypting some files.